Microeconomics: Chapter 3

 A market that meets the conditions of (1) many buyers and sellers, (2) all firms selling identical products, and (3) no barriers to new firms entering the market

-A table that shows the relationship between the price of a product and the quantity of the product demanded.
+A curve that shows the relationship between price of a product and the quantity of the product demanded

-The demand by all the consumers of a given good or service
+The demand by all consumers of a given good or service

 Law of demand